carbon-language/carbon-lang/llvm/docs/Statepoints.rst

-At the most abstract level, inserting a safepoint can be thought of as replacing a call instruction with a call to a multiple return value function which both calls the original target of the call, returns it's result, and returns updated values for any live pointers to garbage collected objects.
+At the most abstract level, inserting a safepoint can be thought of as replacing a call instruction with a call to a multiple return value function which both calls the original target of the call, returns its result, and returns updated values for any live pointers to garbage collected objects.

   Note that the task of identifying all live pointers to garbage